-Combine butter, powdered sugar, and extracts in a large bowl using an electric mixer until completely mixed and fluffy.Note: make sure that the butter is room temperature, not chilled at all.
+Combine butter, powdered sugar, and extracts in a large bowl with an electric mixer until well combined and fluffy.Note: Make sure that the butter is room temperature, not chilled.

 Add flour.
 Mix thoroughly.